SoftBank could still walk away from Uber

 The lawsuit related to his power to appoint three board seats, including Kalanick’s.
 Ursula Burns and John Thain were recently appointed to the seats, without board consensus.
 Should one of them give up their spot, Kalanick will now require a board vote to approve the replacement

 Kalanick was pressured to step down in June after concerns were raised about its company culture.
-Uber has also had a lot of legal battles, including a patent lawsuit with Waymo, Alphabet’s self-driving car division.
+Uber has also had a slew of legal battles, including a patent lawsuit with Waymo, Alphabet’s self-driving car division.

 The new funding would help Uber accelerate growth ahead of an IPO, which recently named CEO Dara Khosrowshahi said is expected to happen in 2019.Featured Image: Tomohiro Ohsumi/Getty Images